Worktree Isolation: Parallel Agent Sessions in Safe Sandboxes¶

 Parallel Agent Infrastructure, Multi-Agent Parallelism.
 For the human experience of managing parallel sessions — role shift, coordination overhead, and decision-making — see Parallel Agent Sessions.

-Isolation Guarantees¶
+Isolation guarantees¶

 Parallelism¶